 I knew I had to fight the odds and overcome all hidden fear.
 It wasn’t easy at first but once the travel bug hit me, there surely was no looking back.

 Today, I have been able to cover 33 countries spanning across 6 continents.
-All of this has been done with me traveling in a wheelchair.
+All of this has been done with me travelling in a wheelchair.

 I make it a point to take one international trip and one religious trip each year.
 This has helped me grow as a person tremendously.